keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

 See [Requirements](reqs.md) for information about supported releases and advice about resources required.

-You can also create a local cluster using packages such as KinD, Minikube, K3s, and K3d that can be used for testing, study, and demonstration purposes.

 ## Create local Kubernetes cluster

-You can use tools such as [KinD](https://kind.sigs.k8s.io/), [k3d](https://k3d.io/),
+You can also create a local cluster using packages such as [KinD](https://kind.sigs.k8s.io/), [k3d](https://k3d.io/),
 [k3s](https://k3s.io/),